VesnaBrucoms/h2o-utility/README.md

 ## Credits

-I would not have been able to get as far as I have, and as quickly, without the work that has already gone into understanding Liquid Entertainment's H2O file format:
+I would not have been able to get as far as I have, and as quickly, without the work that has already gone into understanding Liquid Entertainment's H2O file format by other who came before me:
 * [H2O File Format](https://battlerealms.fandom.com/wiki/H2O_File_Format)
 * [Lord Of The Rings: War Of The Ring H2O](http://wiki.xentax.com/index.php/Lord_Of_The_Rings:_War_Of_The_Ring_H2O)